kanghj/sublime-text-github-search-plugin/README.md

 #Usage

 On any piece of code, highlight it and press ctrl+alt+g.
+Alernatively, select `Github Code Search` when right-clicking on any selected code.

 #Future work